dcharalab/WebApp/README.md

 # WebApp

+This app gets you details for a given Ip.

 For the whole project to work we have 2 main dependencies.
 1) SQLExpress, where IPdb exists.
    I have the latest DB backup in the folder DatabaseBackUp